yhecb/BESAGen/README.md

 # HKUST-COMP4211-Project

-This is the course project of HKUST COMP4211 Machine Learning (2023 Fall).
+This is the course project of HKUST COMP4211 Machine Learning (2024 Spring).
 Group member: HE Yang, KANG Zhaowei.